edemaine/meteor-solid/README.md

 client/main.tsx on server using Solid with Babel preset ["solid",{"generate":"ssr","hydratable":true}]
 ```

+Note that the CoffeeScript compiler caches compilation results on disk,
+so you won't see how `.coffee` files got compiled on subsequent startup
+until you modify those files again.

 ## Alternatives

 If you just want to use client-side SolidJS, with no SSR, and you do not need